 The Chung Lab welcomes qualified students from under-represented, diverse and international backgrounds to apply.
 Interested students should contact Henry Chung (email@example.com) with a CV, a cover letter explaining why you are interested in our laboratory, as well as names and contact information of two references.
 Please reference “Ph.D.
 Student Application” in the subject of your email.

 We are always looking for MSU undergraduate students who are doing a degree majoring in Entomology or a related major to help out in research projects in the lab and other lab duties.
 This is an excellent research opportunity for undergraduate students who are interested in going on to do a M.S. or Ph.D. degree in the future.
 Students who belong to groups traditionally underrepresented/historically excluded in STEM are especially encouraged to apply.
 Interested students should contact Henry Chung (firstname.lastname@example.org).

-Visiting students or scholars from other universities and/or countries who are interested to spend a period of time doing research in the Chung Lab should contact Henry Chung (email@example.com) directly.
+Visiting students and scholars from other universities and/or countries who are interested to spend a period of time collaborating and doing research in the Chung Lab please contact Henry Chung (email@example.com) directly.